stewartknapman/rails-girls-slides/_notes/elements of visual design.md

    important thing, but it is not as important as our previous thing.
    Generally speaking to work out these sizes I'll usually times my base font size by two or three and work back from there.
-So if my body font is 16px high, my heading one will be 32px and my second level heading would be 28px.
+So if my body font is 16px high, my heading will be 32px and my second level heading would be 28px.

 As you can see there is a lot involved in just working out your typography.